MEGHAN SAMSON

 Jen Pratt

-Former Intern, Kids Clay Instructor
+MudRoom Intern, Kids Clay Instructor

 she/her

 Jen has loved playing with clay since she was a child.
-Her curiosity to craft and create drew her to explore painting, drawing, sculpture, and ceramics as a student of Fine Arts at the University of New Hampshire.
-She has taught children in early education and shared her passion for the arts in after-school elementary enrichment programming.
-As a member of Mud City Clay since its opening in 2019, she enjoyed time as a studio intern and loves expanding her skills and knowledge within a working studio.
-Her clay works, hand-built and often inspired by nature, are a practice in play, discovery, and presence.
-She is excited to teach Kid’s Clay Class at Mud City and hopes to continue sharing her joy of clay with a growing community of students and artists alike.
+Her curiosity to craft and create drew her to explore painting, drawing, sculpture and ceramics as a student of Fine Arts at the University of New Hampshire.
+She has taught children in early education and shared her passion of arts in after school elementary enrichment programming.
+As a member of Mud City Clay since its opening in 2019, she enjoys time as a studio intern and loves expanding her skills and knowledge within a working studio.
+Her clay works, hand built and often inspired by nature, are a practice in play, curiosity and presence.
+She teaches several kids clay classes in Mud City’s new clay classroom, The MudRoom, and hopes to continue sharing her joy of clay with a growing community of students and artists alike.

 KAT LEGIER